Can dynamical synapses produce true self-organized criticality?: Discussion

-\paragraph{Discussion.}
+The scaling with $N$ in Eq.~\ref{epsilon} is not so problematic, since it can be absorbed in the original scaling of the synaptic recovery, Eq.~\ref{Pdyn}, that is, by using from start a scaling $\epsilon/KN^{2/3}(A-P_{ij})$.
+However, critical avalanches are observed only for a definite choice of $\epsilon_c(A,u)$ (which now does not depend on $N$).
+To which extent this tuning implies that our system is a SOqC model is discussed below.

+In our model, the cutoff scales as $s_0 \sim N^{a}$ with $a = 3/4$, which is different from the scaling found in the LHG model ($a=1$)~\cite{Bonachela10} or other models ($a=2/3$)~\cite{Bonachela09}.
+Bonachela {\it et al.}~\cite{Bonachela10} observed that a random neighbor version of the LHG model presented an anomalous cutoff exponent, but did not reported its value.
+Naive scaling considerations, similar to that done in~\cite{Bonachela09}, although produce $a=2/3$, do not produce $a=3/4$ nor $a=1$, so we prefer to reserve this issue for future considerations.

+\section{Discussion}

-Bonachela {\it et al.} \cite{Bonachela09, Bonachela10} tried to define an universality class for bulk dissipative models that they call Self-Organized quasi-Criticality (SOqC).
-In doing so, they claimed that this class is characterized by three features: \begin{itemize} \item A) The stationary distribution of couplings values $P^*(J)$, which corresponds to $P^*(\sigma)$ in our model, has finite variance even in the infinite size limit; \item B) The relevant phase transition associated to SOqC is a dynamical percolation transition, not a continuous absorbing phase transition like other SOC models~\cite{Munoz99, Dickman00}; \item C) For finite $N$, to obtain a correct scaling with power law avalanches, we must use a fine-tuned parameter (like $\epsilon_c$). \end{itemize} The model in Levina {\it et al.}~\cite{Levina07, Bonachela10} presents all these features, being classified as a SOqC model.
-Our model presents feature C (see Fig.~\ref{ava_N}) but lacks the important features A and B. It seems that the SOqC classification cannot be applied to our model, which lies at the border of a phases transition to an absorbing state and presents vanishing variance for $P^*(\sigma)$, being more akin to true SOC models~\cite{Munoz99, Dickman00}.
+Bonachela {\it et al.} \cite{Bonachela09, Bonachela10} tried to define an universality class, with a definite field theory, for bulk dissipative models that they call Self-Organized quasi-Criticality (SOqC).
+In doing so, they claimed that this class is characterized by three (necessary) features: \begin{itemize} \item A) The stationary distribution of couplings values $P^*(J)$, which corresponds to $P^*(\sigma)$ in our model, has finite variance even in the infinite size limit.
+The system hoovers around the critical point, with excursions on the supercritical and subcritical phases.
+The avalanche distribution is constructed by summing supercritical and subcritical avalanches; \item B) The relevant phase transition associated to SOqC is a dynamical percolation transition, not a continuous absorbing phase transition like conservative SOC models~\cite{Munoz99, Dickman00}; \item C) For finite $N$, to obtain a correct scaling with power law avalanches, we must use tuned parameters (like $\epsilon_c,A_c,u_c$). \end{itemize}